noi-techpark/bdp-core/README.md

 # Big Data Platform

-This platform was developed to collect heterogeneous data of different sources and different types, do elaborations on it and serve the raw and elaborated data through a REST interface.
+This platform collects heterogeneous data of different sources and different types, does elaborations on it and serves the raw and elaborated data through a REST interface.

+The Big Data Platform Core is free software.
+It is licensed under GNU GENERAL PUBLIC LICENSE Version 3 from 29 June 2007 (see LICENSE/GPLv3).

 ## Table of contents
 1. [CORE](#core)
   1. [DAL (data access layer)](#dal)